Brazil will restrict entry of some foreign nationals, aiming to curb migration to US and Canada - KVIA

 The move, which will start on Monday, will affect Asian migrants who require visas to remain in Brazil.

-A Federal Police investigation has shown these migrants often buy flights with layovers on Sao Paulo’s international airport, en route to other destinations, but stay in Brazil as means to begin their journey north, according to official documents provided to The Associated Press.
+A Federal Police investigation has shown these migrants often buy flights with layovers in Sao Paulo’s international airport, en route to other destinations, but stay in Brazil as a place from where they then begin their journey north, according to official documents provided to The Associated Press.

 More than 70% of requests for refuge at the airport come from people with either Indian, Nepalese or Vietnamese nationalities, one of the documents says.